 Authentication and Credential Types for Dynamics 365 Business Central

-In Business Central online, users are added through the Office 365 Admin Center.
-Once users are created in Office 365, they can be imported into the Users window in Business Central.
+In Business Central online, users are added through the Microsoft 365 admin center.
+Once users are created in Microsoft 365, they can be imported into the Users window in Business Central.
 For more information, see Managing Users and Permissions in the business functionality content.

 Configuring Authentication for On-Premises Deployments

 An on-premises deployment of Business Central supports several credential authorization mechanisms for users.
 When you create a user, you provide different information depending on the credential type that you are using in the current Business Central Server instance.

 All users of a Business Central Server instance must be using the same credential type.
 In on-premises deployments, you can specify which credential type is used for a particular Business Central Server instance in the Business Central Server Administration tool.

 Business Central on-premises supports the following credential types.